Semantic Consistent Language Gaussian Splatting for Point-Level Open-vocabulary Querying

-Following LangSplat's framework, we use a set of 3D Gaussians augmented with language embeddings to represent a scene.
+Following LangSplat, we use a set of 3D Gaussians augmented with language embeddings to represent a scene.
 Differently, we propose a novel method for constructing ground-truths that are more semantically consistent and robust across various 3D viewpoints (\secref{sec:consistent}).
-This approach helps the training of better language embeddings for querying.
+This approach helps to train better language embeddings for querying.
 We then introduce a querying method tailored for our learned embeddings (\secref{sec:query}).
-See~\figref{fig:pipeline} for a visual overview of our method.
+See~\figref{fig:pipeline} for a visual overview.